BinaryJazz/genrenator/README.md

 `[genrenator-story]` will give you a story/memory associated with a genre.
 [Demo](https://binaryjazz.us/genrenator-story/)

+You can also access the [public Genrenator API](https://binaryjazz.us/wp-json/genrenator/v1/) on Binary Jazz.
+(See [documentation](https://binaryjazz.us/genrenator-api).)

 ## Where do these terms/phrases come from? ##
 We used [Every Noise At Once](http://everynoise.com/everynoise1d.cgi?scope=all) as a base to take parts of genres from, then created internal catalogs of each genre "fragment".
 These catalogs are broken into `instruments`, `beats`, `adjectives`, `prefixes` and `suffixes`, `regions`, and `genres`.
 We also used Every Noise to inform our list of `patterns` which are used to combine the above fragments in unique ways.